sweetnightkitty/createGraph/README.md

 # Create A Graph

-This is a simple demonstration of how to create a graph for personal reference.
+This is a simple demonstration of how to create an undirected graph and an undirected adjacency list for personal reference.